KxSystems/kx-vscode/README.md

 ![localkdbconnection](img/localkdbconnection.jpg)

 **Step 9**: Right-click on the connection to *connect kdb server*.
-Ensure the q process is running as instructed in [start q](#start-q).
+Ensure the q process is running.

 ![localkdbconnection](img/connectserver.jpg)

 ### Managed q session

-This runs a q session using the existing kdb installed as part of the kdb VS Code extension, so you don't need to [start q](#start-q).
+This runs a q session using the existing kdb installed as part of the kdb VS Code extension.

 **Step 1**: Click *connect to kdb server* or *Add new connection** from the *CONNECTIONS* context menu.